baruuum/rwbtw/README.md

 [![R-CMD-check](https://github.com/baruuum/rwbtw/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/baruuum/rwbtw/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-This package calculates the random-walk betweenness measure proposed by Newman (2005) on (possibly weighted) graphs.
+This package contains a single function that calculates the random-walk betweenness measure proposed by Newman (2005) on (possibly weighted) graphs.
+Unfortunately, sparse matrices are not supported.

 ## Installation

-You can install the development version of rwbtw from [GitHub](https://github.com/) with:
+You can install the development version of `rwbtw` from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("pak")